 It only takes a few minutes to roll out the fabric and push in the fabric staples.
 Honestly, this is the easiest step in the entire process and you probably want to do it just so that you can cross something off the list quickly and easily.

-Step Four: Lay Paver base + Sand
+Step Four: Lay Paver Base + Sand

 Here’s a quick rundown of how to screed your patio: